0xrfsd/mocha-example/README.md

-# Here we're serving two API routes, and checking then w/mocha ☕
+# Here we're serving two API routes, and testing then w/mocha ☕
 All our tests are passing in (25ms) ✅